 It’s true that if it’s found the accident wasn’t your fault, the other party’s insurer will need to pay the claims company’s costs.
 But if it’s found that you were at fault in any way, you’ll have to pay a big portion of their bill, which could run into the thousands.

 We don't want you to think you're making a claim with us when you're actually speaking to a completely different company.

-That’s why we’re always on the lookout for any Google ads from other companies which could mislead you into thinking you’re calling us.
-And if you think you’ve fallen victim to a company posing as us, you can report it.
+That's why we're always on the lookout for any search engine ad from other companies that could mislead you into thinking you're calling us.

-There are also some simple things you can do to make sure you don’t accidentally end up using one of these companies too.
+There are a few things you can do to make sure you don't accidently end up using one of these companies.

 Keep your car insurance details handy